HeartSong Healing Place

 How Self-Love Elevates Your Life

-My father was an alcoholic who viewed his world as a dicey game because of his bad luck.
+My father was an alcoholic who viewed the world as a dicey game because he believed he had bad luck.
 He spent his life blaming others for all the hard blows he was dealt early in life.
-As his first child, born premature and early in my parents’ marriage, my father never accepted me as his own; he viewed me as some other man’s child he was forced to raise.
+As his first child, born premature and early in my parents’ marriage, my father never accepted me as his own; instead, he viewed me as some other man’s child he was forced to raise.

 This developmental process continues until your brain matures sometime in your mid-twenties to thirties.
-Now you begin to become better at solving problems and communicating with others.
+Now you start becoming better at solving problems and communicating with others.

-But what happens to those subconscious beliefs you acquired in childhood?
-Unless healed, they are accepted and acted upon in situations at home and work, marriage, or parenting.
+But what happens to those subconscious beliefs acquired in childhood?
+Unless healed, they are accepted and acted upon in situations at home and work, marriage, parenting, relationships, and more.
 So, what is the solution?

 If you are dealing with confusing messages and behaviors, seek professional help, instead of handling life on your own.
 There are a myriad of therapists, counselors, and healers to choose from.
 I encourage you to do your research and find what works best for you.

-I use a Conversational Method called Quantum Wellness, a form of alternative medicine, to guide you to find and heal areas of your life that prevent you from living fully and achieving your greatness.
-The work guides you to change your focus from sadness to compassionate self-love and understanding.
+As for my services, I use a Conversational Method called Spontaneous Transformation to guide you to find and heal areas of your life that prevent you from living fully and achieving your greatness.
+The work offers you a way to change your focus from sadness to compassionate self-love and understanding.

 As Gabor Mate, retired physician tells us, "Bad experiences don’t make you bad."